2025-2026 Faculty Career Development Program*

 The Academic Senate Committee on Diversity and Equity, will carefully evaluate proposals for their significance regarding one or more of the following:

-2. The applicant's efforts to diversify the campus, including public service contributions that promote diversity and equal opportunity, student mentoring, curriculum development, research in areas relating to diversity (race, ethnicity, gender, multiculturalism, etc.), or other efforts the applicant may enumerate.
+- The applicant's efforts to promote equity, diversity and inclusion, including public service contributions that promote diversity and equal opportunity, student mentoring, curriculum development, research in areas relating to diversity (race, ethnicity, gender, multiculturalism, etc.), or other efforts the applicant may enumerate.
 (The Academic Personnel Manual, Section 210, item 1.d, states that faculty contributions that promote diversity and equal opportunity should be encouraged and given recognition.

 Recommendations will then be submitted to the EVCAA for final review and approval.